High School Horror Story

 suncor energy centre for the performing arts

 The Youth Play Production program is a 6 month long theatre education program that offers youth between the ages of 12 and 16 the opportunity to learn about the foundational components of theatre and performance.
+Every youth registered for the program receives a part in the production.
+If you are a youth is outside the age requirements for the program, please inquire with the Suncor Energy Centre for the Performing Arts about a possible referral.

 The program features an emphasis on voice, movement, and text work built around a sustained rehearsal process aimed at building a full-length ensemble production.
 The primary focus of the program is to instill a sense of empowerment in the youth as they embark on the journey of discovering their voice will taking ownership of the story they are telling.